SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

       Requirements Compute: single Memory: 20M Network: local

-This shows one workflow in the generated workflow bundle.
-The variables (e.g., `${workflow-name}`) will be replaced when the bundle is built with `mvn install`.
+This shows the one workflow in the generated workflow bundle.

 ### Directory Organization